muhammadmahad4/muhammadmahad4/README.md

 # Hi, I'm Muhammad Mahad 👋

-BSc Computer Science student at City University of Hong Kong (CGPA 3.93/4.3), interested in secure systems, cloud infrastructure, and applied AI.
+BSc Computer Science student at City University of Hong Kong, interested in secure systems, cloud infrastructure, and applied AI.
 I like building things that sit at the intersection of software engineering and cybersecurity.

 - 🔭 Currently building **Agentic AI for Cyber Security** — a hardened, locally-deployed agentic AI platform (OpenClaw) for automated security workflows and controlled pen-testing, as my Final Year Project
 - 💼 Software Engineering Intern at **Siemens Mobility Hong Kong**, working on containerized video analytics, secure remote access, and CI/CD infrastructure